datalink/.github/profile/README.md

 - Having integrity in our people and our systems.
 - We like working with people who share our ethos for a healthy workplace.

+### Tech Stack

+We work with the following technologies:

+- AWS, Docker, Serverless & Infrastructure-as-code
+- PHP & MySQL in the back-end
+- React & Typescript in the front-end
+- CI pipelines, QA tooling, Git FLow and code reviews

 ## Interested in joining us?